Leo4j/Invoke-ADEnum/README.md

 Invoke-ADEnum will generate a client-oriented report as well, which will include only relevant findings and list remediations/recommendations.

-NOTE: By clicking on the table titles, you'll be able to export a csv version of the findings.
-You can also click on "Active Directory Audit" at the top of the HTML report to export an xlsx version of the whole HTML, which will contain a Sheet per table of findings.
+NOTE: By clicking on the tables' titles, you can generate and download a CSV version of the results.
+Additionally, you have the option to export the entire HTML report in XLSX format by clicking on "Active Directory Audit" at the top of the page.
+The XLSX export will include a separate sheet for each table of findings.

 ![image](https://github.com/Leo4j/Invoke-ADEnum/assets/61951374/32736c18-7ee2-4031-a670-584af3a87065)